wilsonmar/wilsonmar.github.io/_posts/2019-12-28-graph-databases.md

    ## More relational than relational databases

-   Whereas SQL data is stored in separate tables joined together using complex queries, Neo4j is "white-board friendly".
-Neo4J data is stored the same way as illustrated by its data model.
+   Whereas SQL data is stored in separate tables joined together using complex queries, Graph databases are "white-board friendly" because it stores data the same way as illustrated by its data model.
 Graph database diagrams look like ER (Entity-Relation) diagrams for SQL databases.
 The example below uses data from <a target="_blank" href="https://grouplens.org/datasets/movielens/">Movielens database</a> containing 62,000 movies with 25 million ratings and one million tag applications applied by 162,000 users:

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/34470717-c7b80a1a-ef05-11e7-9f9d-2fa35ee496e2.png">
    <img width="838" alt="neo4j-movie-graph-1676x702-144758" src="https://user-images.githubusercontent.com/300046/34470717-c7b80a1a-ef05-11e7-9f9d-2fa35ee496e2.png"></a>